The Best Things to do in Khiva: Uzbekistan’s desert city

 Erosion took its toll and there is not much left.
 Still, the fortresses were much more impressive than we thought they would be.
 Pictures can’t do them justice.
 Its the large scale and the spectacular locations that make this a worthwhile trip to make.

-What to eat in Khiva
+The best things to eat in Khiva

 Surprisingly, Khiva had the best restaurants and food we had in Uzbekistan.
 We liked plov a lot, but it is not difficult in Uzbekistan to get a plov overdose.
 The national dish of greasy carrot rice with meat is everywhere.